Alex-Rakin/Project_cardiovascular_diseases/README.md

 * Loss to follow-up -> no updates on patients’ status, medical history, and reasons for dropout (esp. death)
 * Missing values

+These limitations forced us to change study design from initial cohort study to case-control study with elements of cross-sectional analysis.

 ## References: